anhnguyenis/bankaccount_TDD/README.md

 * rspec --init
 ```

-To write tests a spec file is created by:
+To write tests I created a spec file by:

 ```
 * touch spec/bank_account_spec.rb
 ```

-The first test is entered into this file bank_account_spec.rb
+The tests were then entered into this file bank_account_spec.rb

-To write production code to pass tests we put production in a folder called lib:
+To write production code to pass tests I put them in a folder called lib using:

 ```
 * mkdir lib